voidify3/TradingApp/Documentation/DetailedDesignDoc.md

 This table is used to store user data.
 It has four columns:
 - Username (string, PK)
 - Password (string)
-- OrgUnit (string, FK referencing OrgUnit.OrgUnitName)
+- OrgUnit (string, FK referencing OrgUnit.OrgUnitName, ON DELETE SET NULL )
 - AdminAccess (boolean)
 - SaltString (string)